awslabs/aws-deployment-framework/docs/user-guide.md

     targets:
       - path: /security
         regions: eu-west-1
+        recursively_resolve_ou: False # Accounts in sub-ou will not be included as targets, direct children accounts only.
       - approval # This is a shorthand example of an approval step within a pipeline
       - /banking/testing # This is a shorthand example of a step within a pipeline targeting an OU